johnnovak/gridmonger/sphinx-docs/source/appendixes/reporting-issues.rst

 At the very minimum, every report should contain the following information:

 - Type and version of your operating system (e.g. **Windows 10 Pro 64-bit**,
-  or **macOS Big Sur 11.6.2**)
+  or **macOS Sonoma 14.6**)
 - Gridmonger version as displayed in the about dialog (e.g. **Version 0.9**)
 - Whether you're using portable mode
 - Brief description of the problem, expected outcome, and actual results
-- Steps describing how to reproduce the issue (to make sure you're not leaving out any important detail, imagine you're explaining this to someone who has never used the program before)
+- Steps describing how to reproduce the issue (to make sure you're not leaving out any important detail --- imagine you're explaining this to someone who has never used the program before)

 Additionally, reports may include attached files to help clarify the problem